-- When pulling up to the Autogas dispenser ensure the vehicle is parked with the filling connector located nearest to the dispensing pump. - Apply the handbrake and switch off the engine.
-If the Combi space heater is running it will turn off automatically.
-It will need to be re-started at the control panel after the engine has been re-started. - No smoking, naked flames or mobile phones are allowed on the Service Station forecourt. - If the re-fuelling process will take longer than 15 minutes (ie with the ignition off) then turn the refrigerator off at its main switch in order to prevent it from switching automatically to the alternative energy source of gas and producing an ignition spark. - The use of an adaptor is not recommended.
+- When pulling up to the Autogas dispenser ensure the vehicle is parked with the filling connector located nearest to the dispensing pump. - Apply the handbrake and switch off the engine. - No smoking, naked flames or mobile phones are allowed on the Service Station forecourt - If the re-fuelling process will take longer than 15 minutes (ie with the ignition off) then turn the refrigerator off at its main switch in order to prevent it from switching automatically to the alternative energy source of gas and producing an ignition spark. - The use of an adaptor is not recommended.